 Eye floaters can be caused by bleeding in the eye, known as a vitreous hemorrhage.
 An infection, an injury, or a blood vessel leak could all blame the bleeding.

 - Tear in the retina

-The gel sac will begin to pull on the retina when the vitreous turns to liquid.
+The gel sac will begin pulling on the retina when the vitreous turns liquid.
 The stress may cause the retina to tear completely.